jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ----------
 #### VII.
 Connecting your tileset

-1. In your Mapbox account, navigate to your **Owner-Renter-Pops** tileset menu.
+1. In your Mapbox account, navigate to Studio, then Tilesets, then find your **Owner-Renter-Pops** tileset menu.

 	For each tilset, you can either click on the name of the tilset to go to its information page or click the button <img src="Images/Screen%20Shot%202019-10-25%20at%202.20.03%20PM.png"> for more options: